Introducing KnowledgeTree for Mobile

 Shipping an MVP early in the product lifecycle lets you establish a closed feedback loop.
 Real customers reporting on their experiences using (and misusing!) real product in the field.
 It’s the fastest route to understanding the true value of your solution.
 Insight mined from feedback drives future product investment and innovation choices, and helps erect guardrails on the roadmap that can make or break the business.

-The feedback loop is equally important in bridging the “field” and “lab” divide between sales and marketing teams.
+The sales enablement feedback loop is equally important in bridging the “field” and “lab” divide between sales and marketing teams.
 Much like new products and features, each piece of collateral, no matter how pithy and pretty, is “minimally viable” until proven out in the field.
 Content marketing teams need to road test new messaging and material early and often, and use real-world data on effectiveness to iterate and improve.

 The explosive growth of marketing automation tools that enable this process for web content and email campaigns is true testament to its importance.
 However, the production and distribution of traditional collateral remains the single largest line item in most marketing budgets, and this investment is not similarly managed in many organizations.